-You're jointly liable for paying Council Tax if you're any of the following:
+You're jointly liable for paying council tax if you're:

-- not married but live together as man and wife
+- not married but live together as a couple

 - joint owners or tenants.

-You're not responsible for paying Council Tax if you're a landlord and your tenant doesn't pay their Council Tax.
+You're not responsible for paying council tax if you're a landlord and your tenant does not pay their council tax.

-Certain properties are exempt from paying Council Tax, for example, properties occupied entirely by students.
+Some properties are exempt from paying council tax, for example, properties occupied entirely by students.

 Empty properties are not entitled to exemptions.

 You'll usually get a discount if you live on your own in a property.
-This is known as a single person's discount.
+This is known as a single person discount.

-You can appeal if you don't believe you should be paying Council Tax.
+You can appeal if you do not believe you should be paying council tax.
 Write to:Council Tax